ZeppW/xrd-calibration-suite/README.md

 ## Notes

 - Paths in examples use Windows format; adjust as needed.
-- For GitHub push/authentication, use a Personal Access Token (PAT) or SSH key, not an account password.
 - Curated sample PT/NI maps for both worked datasets are included under `sample_maps/`.